cyanreg/avtransport/draft-qproto-spec.md

 instantaneously released from a decoding buffer, and instantaneously presented.

 The time `t` of a `dts` field corresponds to the exact time when a packet must be input into a synchronous 1-in-1-out decoder.
+The `dts` field is defined as part of the payload when necessary ([codec encapsulation](#codec-encapsulation)).

 The time `t` of a `duration` field corresponds to the exact time difference between two **consecutive** frames of audio or video.
 If the field is non-zero, this assertion